 BoldDesk’s intuitive interface, seamless integrations, and collaborative tools also make managing customer inquiries effortless, with reliable 24/7 customer service anytime, anywhere.

-What’s more, whether you’re a startup or a large enterprise, the flexible, budget-friendly BoldDesk pricing plans makes advanced support capabilities accessible to businesses of all sizes.
+What’s more, whether you’re a startup or a large enterprise, the flexible and budget-friendly BoldDesk pricing plans make advanced support capabilities accessible to businesses of all sizes.

 BoldDesk has the following suite of features: